matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

     animate();
 ```

-To know more about request animation frame you can read the legendary article by Paul Irish here.
-Also to see where I got the polyfill and why this is the right one take a look here.
+To know more about request animation frame you can read the legendary article by [Paul Irish here](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/).
+Also to see where I got the poly-fill and why this is the right one take a look [here](https://gist.github.com/paulirish/1579671).

-Thats mean we have no gotten rid of the extra bloat of having D3 on the page.
+Thats mean we have no gotten rid of the extra bloat of having [D3](http://d3js.org/) on the page.

 ## What to do about touch devices

-This is something that is currently implemented on the 404 page only and not Codepen.
+This is something that is currently implemented on the 404 page only and not [Codepen](http://codepen.io).
 I realised that the maze would never work if you visit the site on a touch based device.
 I did not want to get rid of it on touch based devices as this seemed like an easy way out.
 So I decided to put a set of arrows on the page.
 I would calculate the size of the screen and make sure I could display both the maze and the arrows at the same time.

 Here is how I detected if it was a touched based device: